ethereum/EIPs/EIPS/Eip-0.md

 ## Specification

 Mainnet (ID: 1) should be halted.
 In this case, no existing DApp will be served.
+Every node (localised EVM) needs to stop broadcasting the chain and eventually delete the data, after having returned it to the rightful owners.

 IPFS ends, Swarm, Whisper